Tembe Kingdom: Internal division and colonial era

 The Tembe royal house was fractured because of internal succession disputes.
-Following the death of King Silamboya in 1746, the Tembe-Thonga lineage was divided into two branches: one, the Matutwen-Tembe, settled west of the Maputo River, while the other, under King Mangobe and later his younger son King Mabudu, settled east of the Maputo River.
-King Mabudu established himself as the stronger leader, taking over power from his older brother Prince Nkupo, and his lineage became known as the Mabudu branch or the Mabudu Tembe Kingdom, considered one of the strongest political and economic units in south-eastern Africa during the mid-18th century.
+Following the death of King Silamboya in 1746, the Tembe-Thonga lineage was divided into two branches: one, the Matutwen-Tembe, settled west of the Maputo River, while the other, under King Mangobe Tembe and later his younger son King Mabudu, settled east of the Maputo River.
+King Mabudu established himself as the stronger leader, taking over power from his older brother Crown Prince Nkupo II, and his lineage became known as the Mabudu branch or the Mabudu Tembe Kingdom, considered one of the strongest political and economic units in south-eastern Africa during the mid-18th century.

 The Mabudu Tembe Kingdom's territory reportedly extended from the Maputo River in the west to the Indian Ocean in the east, and from Delagoa (Maputo) Bay in the north to as far south as Lake St. Lucia by the early 1800s.

 The Mabudu lineage emerges within the broader Tembe-Thonga political landscape, itself the result of success disagreements.

 During the late 19th and early 20th century, another division amongst the Tembes emerged, which further fractured the Kingdom: a succession dispute between the son of King Noziyingile Tembe - Chief Ngwanase Tembe and his nephew Makhuza Tembe over the chieftaincy.
 Ngwanase’s line established itself along the coastal zone around what is today KwaNgwanase ("at Ngwanase's area"; also known as Manguzi), and this lineage would become the dominant chiefly authority in the twentieth century and today forms the basis of the present-day Tembe Tribal Authority, recognised in South Africa’s post-apartheid traditional leadership framework.
 The Makhuza branch retained influence among inland Tembe communities, particularly those situated closer to the Lubombo mountains, reflecting the continuation of parallel houses within the historical Tembe Kingdom.
-According to Mthethwa (2002), the inland region of the Tembe Kingdom was initially governed by Prince Makhuza upon King Noziyingile’s death in 1886; however colonial officials in Maputaland formally recognised Prince Ngwanase as the legitimate ruler of the Tembe polity.
-This decision resulted in “the land and people which was originally ruled by Makhuza now [falling] under the authority of Ngwanase, thereby extending his power in this region.”
+According to Mthethwa (2002), the inland region of the Tembe Kingdom was initially governed by Prince Madingi Tembe (Makhuza's father) during the reign of his father King Mwayi and (later) his brother King Makasana.
+Upon Prince Madingi's death, Makhuza took over as leader of the inland Tembe territories and refused to recognise Prince Ngwanase (son of King Noziyingile) as the legitimate Chief of Tembe.
+Colonial officials in Maputaland formally recognised Prince Ngwanase as the legitimate ruler of the Tembe polity.
+This decision resulted in “the land and people which was originally ruled by Makhuza now [falling] under the authority of Ngwanase.”

 The succession conflict occurred during a period when colonial powers were extending administrative control over the broader region of Maputaland.
 Both Portuguese authorities in southern Mozambique and British officials in northern KwaZulu Natal attempted to define borders and appoint compliant chiefs, which disrupted longstanding Tembe political structures.